JB395/Pool-Payout-Manager/README.md

 ![12  Paste in Bytecode](https://user-images.githubusercontent.com/29760787/83368410-af498e80-a386-11ea-9cfc-ae5908f393ff.jpg)

-At the bottom of the Create Contract form, click the drop down on "Sender Address" and select qXGdYmLypZRy8pTpj9EdTBHkqtv6cv99ky.
+At the bottom of the Create Contract form, click the drop-down on "Sender Address" and select qXGdYmLypZRy8pTpj9EdTBHkqtv6cv99ky.
 This sets the address to be used by the contract.
 Leave the gas set at 25000000 and price set at 0.0000040 unless you know how to safely change these.
 Click the **Create Contract** button and **Yes** to send the transaction.

 ![13  Select Address](https://user-images.githubusercontent.com/29760787/83368414-b2447f00-a386-11ea-8d0f-5928865e835e.jpg)